ssenmosip/mosip-temp-documentation/Data-Model-Naming-Standards.md

-# 1. Common Naming Standards
+# DB Object Naming Standards

 To name an object within the DB, the following common standards are followed